-Holland America Lines and Princess Cruises are the biggest cruise lines in Alaska with six ships each, including MS Koningdam sailing from Vancouver for the first time.
-Princess’ newest Medallion class ship, the 3,660-passanger Discovery Princess, will be sailing from Seattle.
+Holland America and Princess Cruises are the biggest cruise lines in Alaska with six ships each, including MS Koningdam sailing from Vancouver for the first time.
+Princess’ newest Medallion class ship, the 3,660-passenger Discovery Princess, will be sailing from Seattle.

 Princess ships offer unique Discovery at Sea activities onboard the ship for kids and teens and special family Discovery shore excursions.
 Many are based on the hit show Animal Planet.